ywcui1990/numenta-apps/taurus/infrastructure/coreos/README.md

 Startup
 -------

-From within the `docker-workshop` directory:
+From within the `taurus/infrastructure/coreos/` directory:

 ```
 vagrant up